 The following services will be affected: 467, 468, 472, 474 and 483

-Check out the full breakdown of the day by day bus diversion plan for Derby Way here.
+You can find a full breakdown of the bus diversion here.

 Some bus operators have capacity data and live bus locations on their apps, check services before leaving for your journey.